rpg-framework/rpg-framework/README.md

 System settings are defined in settings.php.
 The settings you can change are Constants, Database, and Defaults.

-* Constants -> Region, language, debug definitions
+* Constants -> Timezone, language, debug definitions
 * Database  -> Database connection information
 * Defaults  -> Project defaults